PC-trollbox/DuckCloud/README.md

 ### PRO flags
 You can get PRO on any account by using a random token.
 To do this, create an account called "pro_coder" and select a strong password for it, using normal DuckCloud tools.
-This account can run VMs. even get PRO flag for itself.
+This account can run VMs, even get PRO flag for itself.
 Under /manage, you'll find "PRO flag management" section, which will have the options to create or delete PRO tokens.
 The tokens can be created/removed, and set to expire after activation.
 You can also restrict the user from getting the PRO flag by using this feature, by setting `cannotPRO` to `true` an db.json.